-- (1) Notes and accounts payable trade - They are based on the relevant book values, as they are quickly settled and their market values are close to their book values. - (2) Short-term borrowings - They are based on the relevant book values, as they are quickly settled and their market values are close to their book values. - (3) Long-term debt to be repaid within one (1) year - They are based on the relevant book values, as they are quickly settled and their market values are close to their book values. - (4) Corporate bonds to be redeemed within one (1) year - They are based on the relevant book values, as they are quickly settled and their market values are close to their book values. - (5) Corporate bonds - The market values of corporate bonds are based on the market prices, etc. - (6) Long-term debt
+(1) Notes and accounts payable - trade

+They are based on the relevant book values, as they are quickly settled and their market values are close to their book values.

+(2) Short-term borrowings

+They are based on the relevant book values, as they are quickly settled and their market values are close to their book values.

+(3) Long-term debt to be repaid within one (1) year

+They are based on the relevant book values, as they are quickly settled and their market values are close to their book values.

+(4) Commercial paper

+They are based on the relevant book values, as they are quickly settled and their market values are close to their book values.

+(5) Corporate bonds to be redeemed within one (1) year

+They are based on the relevant book values, as they are quickly settled and their market values are close to their book values.

+(6) Corporate bonds

+The market values of corporate bonds are based on the market prices, etc.

+(7) Long-term debt

-Of long-term debts, those with variable interest rates are calculated based on the relevant book values as they promptly reflect market interest rates and their market values are considered to be close to their book values.
+Of long-term debt, those with variable interest rates are calculated based on the relevant book values as they promptly reflect market interest rates and their market values are considered to be close to their book values.
 Those with fixed interest rates are calculated based on the present values derived by discounting the total amount of principal and interest at rates obtained by comparison with similar debts that would be newly employed.